 New applications will be accepted from January 2022 for October-December 2022 placements.

-We have run a successful programme of work experience placements since spring 2001.
-We aim to give students under the age of 18 a taste of work in a modern legal practice and busy office environment.
+Matrix has been running a successful programme of work experience placements since spring 2001.
+We aim to give students on work placements a taste of work in a modern legal practice and busy office environment.

 Each work experience student is encouraged to tell us about their time at Matrix for the benefit of other students.
 You can read about it here.